Issue: Climate and greenhouse

 The 2002–03 drought was one of the worst on record, not only because it was dry but also because it was very hot.
 It also affected more of Australia than usual.
 As with much of the region's climate, it was driven partly by the combined effect of ocean surface temperatures and atmospheric pressures in the Pacific Ocean (see the box on drought).

-Locally in Queanbeyan City Council Area this was demonstrated by the following:
+Locally in Palerang Council Area this was demonstrated by the following:

-- Rainfall in Queanbeyan City was lower in two of the four years of the reporting period.
-In 2002–03, rainfall was 46% below the long-term average.
+- Rainfall in Bungendore township was lower in all four years of the reporting period.
+In 2002–03 rainfall was 39% below the long-term average.

 - Temperatures in the region showed an overall increasing trend across the reporting period.